axeleroy/photo-gallery/README.md

 ## Todo

 * Picture page
-    * Find out why the EXIF is not always updated when going through the gallery
     * Navigating between images and back to album using arrow keys and ESC
     * Zooming in image
 * Styling / icons